 j. adopt amendments to the constitution, as provided in Chapter 17, and amendments to the bylaws, as specified in Chapter 16.

-C5.04.
+*C5.04.
 This congregation shall choose from among its voting members laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
 The number of persons to be elected by the congregation and other qualifications shall be as prescribed in guidelines established by the Virginia Synod of the Evangelical Lutheran Church in America.

 C5.05.
 This Congregation shall have a mission endowment fund which will operate under guidelines as specified in this congregation’s constitution.
 The purpose of the Mission Endowment Fund will be to provide for mission work beyond the operating budget of the congregation in the following areas of ministry: Youth and Family Ministry, Caring and Sharing Outreach Ministry, Music Ministry, Major Maintenance and Improvement, and Scholarship Funds to include the St. Michael Education Scholarship.